networkop/networkop.github.io/content/home/about.md

 # Who is this guy?

-Network Architect, CCIE with software engineering experience.
-I like solving complex problems and building solutions that span multiple layers of IT stack.
+I'm a network-focused infrastructure architect with expertise stretching from cloud design to software engineering.
+I've built numerous private clouds for Telcos and Enterprise customers and implemented custom functionality in various software projects.
+My areas of interest are:

+* Private cloud infrastructure networking - everything inside Kubernetes and OpenStack.
+* All aspects of infrastructure automation.
+* Network software engineering.

+If you have a problem that requires a deep understanding of modern networking stack (SDN, CNI, eBPF, Service Mesh) and/or integration of host-based and physical networking, you can reach out to me on LinkedIn or Twitter.

-**All information and opinions in this blog are my own and do not reflect the views of my current, past of future employers**.
+**All information and opinions in this blog are my own and do not reflect the views of my current or past employers**.
 Please use all provided code at your own peril.